-The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2017 was higher than planned by approximately five percent (\$16,764 planned versus \$17,525 actual).
-This increase in cost contributed to a lower number of units being completed.
-Reasons for the higher amount can be attributed to the improving housing market, resulting in higher prices for homes.
-To make homes affordable to Low-Moderate Income (LMI) families, more down payment assistance was required.
+The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2018 was lower than planned by approximately 19 percent (\$17,525 planned versus \$14,195 actual).
+This decrease in cost did not correspond to a higher number of homebuyers receiving assistance; as fewer units were available during the 2018 program year.
+Lower assistance amounts were needed to meet affordability goals.
+To make more homes affordable to Low-Moderate Income (LMI) families, a greater supply of available housing was required.

-The average amount of assistance provided to homeowners for rehabilitation in Program Year 2017 was also higher than planned (\$15,322 planned versus \$19,558 actual; approximately 28% higher than expected).
-As the housing market continues to improve in Wisconsin, DEHCR expected to experience higher prices for materials and labor.
-This was especially true in rural areas with lower numbers of available contractors and labor.
+The average amount of assistance provided to homeowners for rehabilitation in Program Year 2018 was also lower than planned (\$19,558 planned versus \$17,015 actual; approximately 13% lower than expected).
+Again, a lack of available houses to rehabilitate was experienced in Wisconsin.
+In addition, the projects that occurred were lower cost projects.

-HOME-RHD accepted applications for affordable rental housing projects during two formal competitions held in June and October of 2017.
-A total of nine projects received HOME-RHD funds during the formal competitions.
+HOME-RHD accepted applications for affordable rental housing projects during two formal competitions held in June and October of 2018.
+No applications were received for HOME-RHD funds during the formal competitions.
 HOME-RHD provides an opportunity for small developers to apply for funding through a rolling application process.
 There is also a rolling application period during the program year.
-HOME-RHD funding during the program year provided for construction, and/or rehabilitation of 103 affordable rental units.
+HOME-RHD funding during the program year provided for construction, and/or rehabilitation of 104 affordable rental units.

-HOME-TBRA provided rental assistance to 265 households which were homeless or at risk of homelessness.
+HOME-TBRA provided rental assistance to 335 households which were homeless or at risk of homelessness.
 Grantees who had previously failed to meet their service goals were not renewed while new grantees were added.
 One grantee considerably expanded its service area to better serve northern Wisconsin.
 The state also continued a service approach which required grantees to cover more than one county.
+Program year 2018 grantees' contracts were extended to provide additional coverage and opportunity for recipients to fully utilize funding.